 Limited market access is the primary barrier to growth.
-Participants cannot connect to vendors offering fair prices.
-State-supported cooperative distribution networks and transportation infrastructure would address these gaps.
+Participants cannot connect with vendors offering fair prices.
+State-supported cooperative distribution networks and transportation infrastructure were requested to potentially address these gaps, along with developing local food hubs to reduce the reliance on external intermediaries as voiced in the "local market development" section.